How a Trump construction crew has relied on immigrants without legal status

 Another immigrant who worked for the Trump construction crew, Edmundo Morocho, said he was told by a Trump supervisor to buy fake identity documents on a New York street corner.
 He said he once hid in the woods of a Trump golf course to avoid being seen by visiting labor union officials.

-The hiring practices of the little-known Trump business unit is the latest example of the chasm between the president’s derisive rhetoric about immigrants and his company’s long-standing reliance on workers who cross the border illegally.
+The hiring practices of the little-known Trump business unit are the latest example of the chasm between the president’s derisive rhetoric about immigrants and his company’s long-standing reliance on workers who cross the border illegally.

 And it raises questions about how fully the Trump Organization has followed through on its pledge to more carefully scrutinize the legal status of its workers – even as the Trump administration launched a massive raid of undocumented immigrants, arresting about 680 people in Mississippi this week.